demisto/content/Packs/MISP/Integrations/MISP_V2/README.md

 </tr>
 <tr>
 <td style="width: 134px;">tags</td>
-<td style="width: 535px;">The tag to include in the results.
-To exclude a tag, prefix the tag name with "!".
+<td style="width: 535px;">A comma-separated list of tags to include in the results.
+To exclude a tag, prefix the
+        tag name with "!".
 Can be: "AND", "OR", and "NOT" followed by ":".
-To use a list of tags, separate them by ",".
-To chain logical operators use ";".
-For example, "AND:tag1,tag2;OR:tag3".</td>
+To chain logical operators use ";". for example, "AND:tag1,tag2;OR:tag3".</td>
 <td style="width: 71px;">Optional</td>
 </tr>
 <tr>